andreichenchik/AndreiChenchik/cv/cv.md

 Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
 Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.

 ##### **Experience and achievements**
-* `Apr 2021 - Present ` *Co-Founder and Backend developer at enableOps*: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Apr 2021 - Present ` Co-Founder and Backend developer at [enableOps](https://enableops.io/): Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* `Jan 2021 - Present ` **Co-Founder and Backend developer at enableOps**: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Jan 2021 -  Present` Co-Founder and Backend developer at [enableOps](https://enableops.io/): Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
 * `Mar 2020 - Apr 2021` Product Manager at [TruBe](https://ya.ru): Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* `Feb 2019 - Mar 2020` Product Manager at ABBYY: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Feb 2019 - Mar 2020` Technical Product Manager at [ABBYY](https://www.abbyy.com/): Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* `Apr 2014 - Oct 2018` Product Manager at Oktos.io: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Apr 2014 - Oct 2018` Product Lead at [Oktos](https://appadvice.com/app/oktos-messenger/1362473814): Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
-* `Jul 2008 - Mar 2014` Lead Frontend Developer at Acronis: Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.
+* `Jul 2008 - Mar 2014` Lead Frontend Developer at [Acronis](https://www.acronis.com/en-us/): Looking for a starting position as iOS developer to help build and ship great apps, help users and to improve my iOS platform knowledge.

 *__FUN FACTS__: I write [blog](https://chenchik.me).
 Did 400km of Camino de Santiago in [2022](https://storyteller.fit/album/384).
 Speak Russian.
 Run 2021km in [2021](https://www.strava.com/athletes/44250763).
 Was 34 in 2022.
 Do long bike [rides](https://www.strava.com/activities/4836441053).
 Born in imaginary land - [Transnistria](https://en.wikipedia.org/wiki/Transnistria).
 Have twitter [@AndreiChenchik](https://twitter.com/AndreiChenchik).*